leonstel/leonstel.github.io/first.md

   name: String                  // category name
   children: Leaf[],             // the child leaf of this leaf
   hide: Boolean,                // flag used for collapsing the branches visually (like the first simple tree gif shows)
-  included: Boolean,            // flag used for showing only the branches that contain the sear term }
+  included: Boolean,            // flag used for showing only the branches that contain the searh term }
 ```